scherkao31/timing_is_everything/index.md

 ### 1.2.4.
 Decoding Trends and Seasonality: Seasonality Visualization

 Now that we know that seasonality has changed over time and that patterns tend to change approximately every 17 years, we will attempt to visualize these differences.
-To do so, we will extract two datasets from our data.
-The first dataset will contain the most recent 17 years [1993, 2009], and the second will encompass the preceding 17 years [1976, 1992].
-Subsequently, we will conduct a Canova-Hansen test to ensure that among these datasets, the seasonal motif remains stable.
+To do so, we extract two datasets from our data.
+The first contains the most recent 17 years [1993, 2009], and the second the preceding 17 years [1976, 1992].
+Subsequently, we conduct a Canova-Hansen test to ensure that among these datasets, the seasonal motif remains stable.

 The result of the Canova-Hansen Test for the the past years is 0, and that is also true for the recent years.

 Great!
 Now that we've ensured this pattern is stable, we'll attempt to extract the seasonality from our two different datasets.
 To do this, we'll use the highly useful function `seasonal_decompose` from `statsmodels`.
 This function allows us to decompose our time series into three components:

-**Trend Component**:
-- The trend shows the long-term progression of the data, smoothing out short-term fluctuations.
-- It indicates whether there's a general upward or downward trajectory in movie releases over time or if the industry is experiencing periods of growth, decline, or stability.
-- In a multiplicative model like the one we've chosen, the trend is scaled by the seasonal and residual components, suggesting that the impact of the trend may increase or decrease depending on the level of the time series.

-**Seasonal Component**:
-- The seasonal component captures regular patterns that occur within specific, fixed periods - in the case of monthly data, this might highlight yearly cycles.
-- It reveals the times of the year when movie releases are consistently higher or lower.
-- Since the model is multiplicative, the seasonality effect is proportional to the data.
-This means that if the trend is upward, the seasonal effect would amplify the peaks and troughs in the observed data.

-**Residual Component**:
-- Residuals represent the component of the data that cannot be explained by the trend or seasonal components.
-These are essentially the irregular or random fluctuations that remain after the trend and seasonal components have been accounted for.
+**The trend component** outlines the long-term direction of movie release data, smoothing out temporary changes and showing if the industry is growing, shrinking, or holding steady.
+In our multiplicative model, this trend's influence may vary at different data levels.

+**The seasonal component** detects recurring patterns within set timeframes, like annual cycles in monthly data, indicating when releases typically spike or dip.
+This effect scales with the data, meaning it can make the natural highs and lows more pronounced if the overall trend is rising.

-- In a multiplicative model, the residuals are obtained by dividing the original series by the product of the trend and seasonal components.
+**The residual component** is what's left unexplained after accounting for trend and seasonality, representing random variations.
+In this model, residuals are calculated by dividing the data by both trend and seasonal factors.
+Significant residuals might suggest unusual events impacting movie releases that the model doesn't otherwise account for.
-- Large residuals can indicate anomalies or outliers in the data, such as an unexpected spike in movie releases due to a special event or a sudden drop due to external factors not captured by the model.

 ![1_season_decomposition.png](./assets/img/1_season_decomposition.png)